The steamboat is so pretty, why don’t you run it? And while you’re at it , take me for a ride?

 Why do we hear about Robert Fulton, but not James Rumsey?

 Fulton was successful with his steamboat, Rumsey was not.
 It wasn’t just because Fulton’s boat was better; with a bit of development Rumsey’s would have worked well enough, and his was not the only one.
 There were at least eight steamboats proposed before Fulton’s 1807 debut.
 Some were built, a couple worked quite well , and none were a financial success.
 Fulton could indeed import a state-of-the-art Boulton & Watt engine from England for his boat, which saved him much time and trouble.
 But his most significant advantages over the previous inventors were not technological; he was well-connected politically and socially, had a good amount of his own money and had the strong financial backing of the richest man in New York, Robert Livingston.
-He also chose to set up operations on the Hudson, a very good river on which to run a passenger boat, where sheer banks and hilly terrain hindered competition from coaches.
+He also knew that a steamboat didn’t just have to fill a need; it needed to have a good market, and he chose to set up operations on the Hudson, a very good river on which to run a passenger boat, where sheer banks and hilly terrain hindered competition from coaches.

 Think of Fulton as being a little like Henry Ford; Ford really brought the automobile into the world as a standard form of transportation, Fulton did the same for the steamboat.